ahmetozantekin/headless-story/README.md

 # Headless Story

-Headless Story is a super simple, interoperable, framework-free web component of the popular story format, allowing present content easily.
+A super simple web component for generating instagramlike stories for web. or snapchat. or facebook. or.

 #### Usage